Windows 95

-Windows 95 introduced numerous functions and features that were featured in later Windows versions, and continue in modern variations to this day, such as the taskbar, the notification area, file shortcuts on the desktop, plug and play driver integration, removal of the requirement to have a separate copy of MS-DOS, the ability to full screen application windows, native internet integration, raising the maximum letters a filename can have from eight to 255, the Windows Explorer, and the "Start" button which summons the Start menu.
-Accompanied by an extensive marketing campaign that generated much prerelease hype, it was a major success and is considered to be one of the biggest and most important products in the personal computing industry.
+Windows 95 featured a new graphical user interface (GUI), introducing the Windows Explorer file manager, a taskbar with the Start menu and a notification area, and file shortcuts on the desktop, and implemented a number of improvements over its predecessor, including Plug-and-Play driver integration, native Internet integration, and support for longer filenames (from 8 to 255 characters).
+Accompanied by an extensive marketing campaign that generated much prerelease hype, it was a major success and is regarded as one of the most significant products in the personal computing industry.

 Three years after its introduction, Windows95 was followed by Windows98.
-Microsoft ended mainstream support for Windows95 on December 31, 2000.
-Like WindowsNT3.51, which was released shortly before, Windows95 received only one year of extended support, ending on December 31, 2001, the same day as classic versions such as Windows 3.x.
+Microsoft ended mainstream support for Windows95 on December 31, 2000, with extended support lasting until December 31, 2001.

 Development

-The initial design and planning of Windows 95 can be traced back to around March 1992, just around the time before the release of Windows 3.1.
+The initial design and planning of Windows 95 can be traced back to around March 1992 (three years before the official release of Windows 95), just before the release of Windows 3.1.
 At this time, Windows for Workgroups 3.11 and Windows NT 3.1 were still in development.
 At this point, Microsoft's strategy was to have a next generation, high-end OS based on Windows NT, namely, Cairo, and a low-end, consumer-focused one as an evolution of Windows 3.1.
-The latter strategy was to develop a 32-bit underlying kernel and filesystem with 32-bit protected mode device drivers in Windows for Workgroups 3.11, to be used as the basis for the next version of Windows, code named "Chicago."
+The latter strategy was to develop a 32-bit underlying kernel and filesystem with 32-bit protected mode device drivers in Windows for Workgroups 3.11, to be used as the basis for the next version of Windows, code named "Chicago".
 Cairo would be Microsoft's next-generation operating system based on Windows NT, featuring a new user interface and an object-based file system, but it was not planned to be shipped before 1994.
 Cairo would never be shipped, however, although elements from the Cairo project eventually shipped in Windows NT 4.0 in late July 1996, without the object-based file system, which would later evolve into WinFS.

 Simultaneously with Windows 3.1's release, IBM started shipping OS/2 2.0.
 Microsoft realized they required an updated version of Windows that could support 32-bit applications and preemptive multitasking, but could still run on low-end hardware (Windows NT did not).
 Initially, the "Chicago" team did not know how the product would be packaged.
 Initial thoughts were there might be two products, MS-DOS 7, which would just be the underlying OS, an evolution of the Windows for Workgroups 3.11 kernel, with a character mode OS on top, and a fully integrated graphical Windows OS.
-But soon into the project, the idea of MS-DOS 7 was abandoned and the decision was made to develop only an integrated graphical OS Windows "Chicago."